jetpad/Sight-Meter/support/index.md

 **My eyes are very myopic.
 I have to put the iPhone very close to my face in order to see text clearly.
 Will Sight Meter's distance-to-blur test work for me?**

 The distance-to-blur test is normally used when not wearing any glasses or contacts.
 But the test stops working if you hold the iPhone closer than about 18 cm from your face.
-This is how far someone who wears contacts of -6.00 diopters or stronger would hold it to see text clearly.
+This is how far you would hold it to see text clear if you wear contacts with a power of -6.00 diopters or stronger.
 If you have to hold the phone closer than 18 cm when not wearing glasses or contacts, there is still a way for you to take the test.

   - If you normally wear contacts: